VasekPurchart/Console-Errors-Bundle/readme.md

 **Logging of exceptions and error codes for [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html).**

-Symfony by default logs uncaught exceptions in your controllers, but does not do this for Console commands.
-This bundle ensures all uncaught exceptions and errors are logged.
+This bundle ensures all uncaught exceptions and errors are logged in the same way as exceptions from controllers.

-It also logs all command executions which ended with non-zero return code.
+It also logs all command executions which ended with non-zero exit code.

-Here is an example showing an exception, error and non-zero return code:
+Here is an example showing an exception, error and non-zero exit code:
 ![Error reports from Console](docs/console-errors.png)

 And these are corresponding log entries: